-An easy example to understand is when dealing with electricity.
-If we know there will be new demand of $1M in electricity, we likely do not know what Industry will be producing it.
-We can examine who is producing this Commodity in Nevada by navigating to the Commodity Balance Sheets under Social Accounts and selecting the Industry - Institutional Production table.
+An easy example to understand is electricity, Commodity 3039.
+If there is an increased demand of $1M in electricity, we likely do not know what Industry will be producing it.
+We can examine who is producing this Commodity in the Region Details, navigating to the Commodity Balance Sheets under Social Accounts and selecting the Industry - Institutional Production table.

-If we filter for Commodity 3039 - Electricity, we can see that there are actually seven Industries that produce electricity in Nevada.
-The Market Share in the table below tells us the portion of the supply of that Commodity that is coming from each source.
+If we filter for Commodity 3039 - Electricity, we can see that there are actually thirteen Industries that produced electricity in the United States in 2021.
+The Market Share in the table below tells us the portion of the locally-produced Commodity supply that is coming from each producer.